Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Setup

 \subsubsection{Functorial desingularization}

-If $\gtC$ is a subcategory of $\QE_\reg$, then by a {\em functorial (strong) desingularization on $\gtC$} we mean a rule (or a blow up sequence functor) $\calF$ which to each object $X$ from $\gtC$ assigns a (strong) desingularization $\calF(X):\oX\longto X$ in a way compatible with the morphisms from $\gtC$, i.e. for any morphism $f:X'\to X$ from $\gtC$ the desingularizations $\calF(X)$ and $\calF(X')$ are compatible with respect to $f$.
+If $\gtC$ is a subcategory of $\QE_\reg$, then by a {\em functorial (strong) desingularization on $\gtC$} we mean a rule (or a blow up sequence functor) $\calF$ which to each object $X$ from $\gtC$ assigns a (strong) desingularization $\calF(X)\:\oX\longto X$ in a way compatible with the morphisms from $\gtC$, i.e. for any morphism $f\:X'\to X$ from $\gtC$ the desingularizations $\calF(X)$ and $\calF(X')$ are compatible with respect to $f$.
 Clearly, one can view functorial desingularization as a functor to an appropriate category of blow up sequences, but we do not need to develop such formalized approach.
-A non-functorial desingularization corresponds to the case when $\Mor(\gtC)$ consists of identities only.
+Nevertheless, it will be convenient to abuse the language and occasionally call $\calF$ a desingularization functor.
+Note also that a non-functorial desingularization corresponds to the case when $\Mor(\gtC)$ consists of identities only.